 MRgFUS treatment planning- current approach

 While MRgFUS promises to destroy tumors with fewer side effects than traditional interventions, many patients experience multi-hour MRgFUS treatments [26–28].
 Long treatment times are not just inconvenient to the patient—they also correlate with adverse effects such as skin burns, incomplete tumor ablations, and unintended damage to surrounding healthy tissue.
-Reducing the duration of a given treatment improves patient outcomes, reduces the cost of the procedure, and increases the diversity of patients who can benefit from MRgFUS [28–31].
+Reducing the duration of a given treatment improves patient outcomes, reduces costs, and increases the diversity of patients who can benefit from MRgFUS [28–31].
 This proposal seeks to address a major cause of prolonged MRgFUS treatment times: limited understanding of patient-specific treatment progression.

-The clinician uses a 48-hour pre-surgical treatment planning window to make decisions that have critical consequences for the patient.
+The clinician uses a 24-to-48-hour pre-surgical treatment planning window to make decisions that have critical consequences for the patient.
 However, in current practice, the clinician relies almost entirely on previous experience and intuition to make these decisions.
 When the patient’s anatomy and pathology extend beyond the surgeon’s realm of experience, the treatment becomes suboptimal.
 For example, the position and orientation of the MRgFUS transducer relative to the patient’s anatomy plays a critical role in how quickly the diseased tumor reaches a lethal temperature.
 Bone, gas pockets, and even large packets of adipose tissue disrupt ultrasound transmission.
 For a complex tissue such as the breast, it is nearly impossible for a human to predict the complex ultrasound propagation patterns from the dozens to hundreds of possible applicator orientations.
 A misorientation, however, may introduce burns to the skin or other sensitive, healthy tissues or prevent full ablation of the target, diseased tissue .

 A second critical decision is the determination of the treatment path, including where to start the treatment and how it should progress to fully destroy the tumor.
 Excessive time in one orientation can lead to slow but damaging thermal exposures to healthy tissues in the ultrasound beam path.
 However, reorienting the transducer or patient takes additional time with no guarantee of improved treatment outcomes.
 In short, the clinician must balance the aggressiveness of the treatment and the benefits of destroying the entire tumor against the harms of damaging nearby healthy tissues within a complex system with many variables and degrees of freedom.
 During the treatment planning phase, the clinician effectively draws on her previous experience and training to mentally simulate the course of the treatment.
 Regardless of the experience of the clinician, impromptu changes to the treatment plan are universal and unexpected events almost always prolong the treatment.